-Prepare a section of wall approximately 11″ x 13″ (280 mm x 330 mm) for meter mounting by marking with a pencil the mounting holes (shown in the image to the right) on the wall.
+- Prepare a section of the wall approximately 11″ x 13″ (280 mm x 330 mm) for meter mounting by marking with a pencil the mounting holes (shown in the image to the right) on the wall.

-Using a drill bit slightly smaller than the girth of the mounting screws, pre-drill holes at the mounting locations previously marked.
+- Using a drill bit slightly smaller than the girth of the mounting screws, pre-drill holes at the mounting locations previously marked.

-Insert mounting screws into the four mounting holes and screw them into the pre-drilled holes.
+- Insert mounting screws into the four mounting holes and screw them into the pre-drilled holes.
 Do not overtighten the mounting screws as it is possible that the enclosure could crack and become damaged.